thortle/Twibot-20/README.md

 ### 1.2 Project structure

-The project is organized into two main parts: Twibot-20 (main project) and Twibot-22 (extension).
+The project is organized into two main parts : Twibot-20 (main project) and Twibot-22 (extension).

 ```
 /